Table of Contents

-The top charities we recommend to donors are characterized by:
+The programs that we recommend funding to are characterized by:

 - Evidence of effectiveness.
 We seek out charities implementing programs that have been studied rigorously and ideally repeatedly, and whose benefits we can reasonably expect to generalize to large populations, though there are limits to the generalizability of any study results.
-The set of programs fitting this description is relatively limited, and mostly found in the category of health interventions, though there is also substantial evidence on cash transfers.
+The set of programs fitting this description is relatively limited, and mostly found in the category of health interventions.
 We also examine charity-specific data in order to determine how well we can expect an individual charity's real-world results to correspond to results found in academic studies of programs.

 - Cost-effectiveness.
 We attempt to estimate figures such as the total "cost per life saved" or "cost per total economic benefit to others, normalized by base income" for each of the charities we consider.
 We seek out charities running programs that perform well on metrics like this.
 Low-income people in the developing world have dramatically lower standards of living than low-income people in the U.S., and we believe that a given dollar amount can provide more meaningful benefits when targeting the former.